OSVR/OSVR-Core/doc/FileOrganization.md

 There are just a few general file name guidelines that might help you find your way around.

 - For shared library support, each library has a generated `Export.h` file which may not necessarily end up in the documentation due to how it is built.
 - Headers matching the pattern `*_fwd.h` are header files forward-declaring whatever items are more fully declared or defined in the corresponding main header without the trailing `_fwd`.
 To avoid mis-matches, these should always be included in the main header.
+(Enforced by a test)
 - Similarly, headers matching the pattern `*Ptr.h` typically contain a forward declaration as well as a smart pointer typedef intended for use with the corresponding main header.
 These should likewise be included in the main header.
+(Enforced by a test)
 - Any file matching the pattern `*C.h` is a C API header file, required to be "C-safe".
 As such, it must contain only valid C code.
 Notes:
     - Any included files must also be C-safe.
     - No C++-style (`//`) comments.
     - Everything is wrapped in `extern "C" {}` when in a C++ compiler.
     - A modified guideline for clean compilation applies and may be tested: such headers should be compilable in both a C translation unit and a C++ translation unit.
+(Enforced by build system "header dependency test" targets)
     - The corresponding implementation in the source directory is _not_ required to be in C, in fact, it's probably in C++, but that shouldn't matter to a framework consumer.
 - Implementation files are C++ files, with the same name as the corresponding header but with a `.cpp` extension instead.
 Yes, this means there are "*C.cpp" files.